HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_cf.md

 Use the Health Checker tool to identify issues with your installation.
 Use the Health Checker tool on your target system before you apply a Combined Cumulative Fix.

-**Individual fixes:** Individual fixes \(Fixes\) are included in the Combined Cumulative Fix Strategy.
+**Individual fixes:** Individual fixes (Fixes) are included in the [Apply Combined Cumulative Fix](../../../../../deployment/install/traditional/cf_install/index.md) topic.
 However, if you are going to upgrade prior to CF08, the following iFixes are required.
 Install one of the following Fixes, based on your system, before you upgrade:

 -   IBM WebSphere® Application Server Version 8.5.5.X FOR SDK 7.1: [PI50090: SHIP JDK IV77682 AS AN IFIX FOR WAS 8.5.5.X FOR SDK 7.1](https://support.hcltechsw.com/csm)
 -   WebSphere Application Server Version 8.5.5.X FOR SDK 7: [PI50092: SHIP JDK IV77682 AS AN IFIX FOR WAS 8.5.5.X FOR SDK 7PI50092: SHIP JDK IV77682 AS AN IFIX FOR WAS 8.5.5.X FOR SDK 7](https://support.hcltechsw.com/csm)